-Impossible Cheeseburger Pie is a wholesome, from-scratch twist on the classic featuring seasoned ground beef, grated cheddar cheese, and a homemade topping made with whole wheat flour and NO Bisquick!
+Impossible Cheeseburger Pie without Bisquick is a wholesome, from-scratch twist on the classic recipe featuring seasoned ground beef, grated cheddar cheese, and a homemade topping made with whole wheat flour!

 I know I've been posting a lot of seasonal spring and Easter-friendly recipes lately, so today I decided to hit y'all with a classic, quick and easy dinner recipe.
 Impossible Cheeseburger Pie was a meal that I remember my mom making when I was a kid, and it was actually one of the first recipes I ever learned to cook.

 Of course, the traditional recipe relies on Bisquick for its yummy, bread-y topping, so I decided to do away with the store-bought baking mix and control the ingredients myself, thereby updating the recipe with a real food spin.

 - My version of Impossible Cheeseburger Pie starts with seasoned browned ground beef, further flavored with minced garlic, Worcestershire sauce, and -- in keeping with the cheeseburger theme -- a touch of ketchup and mustard.